googlefonts/googlefonts.github.io/gf-guide/diacritics.md

 As the name suggests, the combining diacritics are the marks actually used to construct the accented letters, which would be done either by:

 - Creating the [precomposed characters](https://en.wikipedia.org/wiki/Precomposed_character), the accented letters already included in the font source file, e.g. `00C1 Á LATIN CAPITAL LETTER A WITH ACUTE`
 - Or to allow the character composition of the accented letters by using the mark + base glyphs on the fly as the user types, e.g. `0041 LATIN CAPITAL LETTER A` followed by the combining diacritical mark `0301 COMBINING ACUTE ACCENT`, which would be the decomposition or [Unicode equivalence](https://en.wikipedia.org/wiki/Unicode_equivalence) of the above.
+This makes it possible for the combination of diacritics and display of non-encoded accented glyphs.

    <figure>
     <img src="images/diacritics/diac-comb.gif" style="width:250px">
-    <figcaption style="font-size:0.8em"><i>Legacy marks in action.
+    <figcaption style="font-size:0.8em"><i>Combined marks in action.
 They can be combined in any way the anchors allow to.</i></figcaption>
    </figure>

 **Automatic alignment**